 In HICs and UMICs, TEs used for increasing access are clearly more relevant, consuming 4.2 and 5.3 per cent of tax revenues, on average.
 In LMICs and LICs, average revenue forgone amounts to 2.1 and 2.9 per cent of tax revenue, respectively.
 Given that richer countries tend to spend higher shares of their public budgets on social and welfare policies, this is not totally surprising.
-Figure 4.9 also shows that more than half of the respective
+Figure 4.9 also shows that a large share of the respective provisions concern health services in LMICs and LICs.
+Their share is lower in HICs and UMICs, while housing plays a more prominent role in these two groups.